Azure/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Get-AzDataBoxEdgeOrder.md

 # Get-AzDataBoxEdgeOrder

 ## SYNOPSIS
-Get the order details for the device
+Get the order details for a device

 ## SYNTAX